 Style: Birkenstocks are the classic supportive sandals–wide straps, thick soles, and support for your heels.
 However, many manufacturers and brands make more supportive sandals now, so style options are growing!

+Need more help with plantar fasciitis-friendly sandals?
+Check out our complete heel pain sandals guide.
 At Heel That Pain, we’re here to give you the support you need for a pain-free summer!